unrealwork/atsd-use-cases/chart-of-the-day/cdc-top25/README.md

 and easy to understand format that simply shows the percent of respondents who answered in the affirmative to a particular question, creating simple solutions for sometimes complex data problems.

-So which US city really is the healthiest?
+Which US city really is the healthiest?
 Well if you ask them, almost 20% of Youngstown, Ohio residents responded positively when asked in they are in good health.

 ![](./images/CDC1.png)